fatmamohsen/DigitalMenuApp/README.md

 # DigitalMenuApp
-an interactive and butter-looking restaurant menu.
+an interactive and user friendly restaurant menu.